pierrebeitz/typescript-workshop/README.md

 - If your `JJ` now needs a string for instantiation, teach it to work without that!
 - If your `JJ` now contains a constructor, please remove it.
 You might need to tell the Greeter to just greet `you` by default.
-- If somebody could obtain your default value using something like `(new Greeter())['myDefaultPropName']` make sure to protect your private parts!
+- If somebody could obtain your default value using something like `(new Greeter())['greeting']` make sure to protect your private parts!
 - Note that `constructor(private greeting : string) {` will automatically create a private instance-variable called `greeting`.
 Can you golf your code with this?
 - The customer decided that the greeting-prefix ("Hallo,") should be customizable!
 Extract an `Greeting`-Interface and adapt you code.